Nagara-class cruiser: In service modifications

-To keep weight within design limits, the catapults were removed, and on almost all vessels, the No.5 and No.7 turrets were replaced by a twin-mount 12.7 cm/40 Type 89 naval gun and additional single and triple-mount Type 96 25 mm AA guns, wherever room permitted, supplemented by 13-mm machine guns.
+To keep weight within design limits, the catapults were removed, and on almost all vessels, the No. 5 turret was replaced by a 12.7 cm/40 Type 89 naval gun twin mount, and the No. 7 turret was replaced by additional single and triple-mount Type 96 25 mm AA guns, wherever room permitted, supplemented by 13-mm machine guns.

 From 1943-1944, the five surviving ships in the class received radar.

 Isuzu was the only cruiser which underwent conversion into a dedicated anti-aircraft/anti-submarine cruiser.
 From May–September 1944, all of her main guns were removed and replaced by a total of three Type 89 twin-mounted anti-aircraft guns, with a Type 94 fire-control system added to the foremast.
 Her Type 96 25 mm AA guns were increased to a total of 11 triple-mounts and 17 single-mounts.
 Her torpedo launchers were replaced by two quadruple launchers mounted in the stern, along with two depth charge rails.
 She was given a complete set of the latest radar, hydrophones and sonar.

-Ships in class
+Ships History

 Six vessels were built in the Nagara class.
 None survived the Pacific War.